Houthis call for halt to fighting and resumption of peace talks

 But beyond the military campaign, the Saudis and their allies have said they want to find a political solution for the violence-plagued nation.

-Hadi, who claims he's Yemen's legitimate leader, thanked the Saudi-led coalition.
+President Abd Rabbuh Mansur Hadi, who says he’s Yemen’s legitimate leader, thanked the Saudi-led coalition.
 He is working with the Saudis and other allies to return to his country.

 “We promise to restructure the Yemen military to ensure that it serves the people of Yemen,” Hadi said, calling on the Houthis to withdraw, and saying that he would return to Yemen at “the right time” to rebuild the country.

-"You will witness many changes in the days to come in our mission to build an institutional government and military, far from rebel militancy," said Hadi.
+“You will witness many changes in the days to come in our mission to build an institutional government and military, far from rebel militancy.”

 Drone strikes continue